dgraph-io/dgraph-docs/content/dgraph-glossary.md

 **Alpha**
-Dgraph consists of different servers, zero and alpha.
+Dgraph consists of Zero and Alpha servers.
 Alpha servers host predicates and indexes.
-A Dgraph instance, aka a Dgraph cluster, has at least 1 Alpha server and scale horizontally by adding more Alpha servers.
+A Dgraph instance or a Dgraph cluster, has at least one Alpha server and can be scaled horizontally by adding more Alpha servers.

 **Badger**
 A fast, open-source key-value database written in pure Go that provides the disk layer for Dgraph.